 9 Must-Haves when Traveling with A Toddler (and a Free Packing List!)

 Traveling with a toddler requires a lot of planning, packing lists and gear.
-Now that we have been home for a week and finished unpacking, I thought it would be fun to share nine of the most useful items we brought with us during our two weeks in Italy.
+When Brody was a toddler we took a trip from Arizona to Italy and I thought it would be fun to share nine of the most useful items we brought with us during our two weeks in Italy.
+These items made traveling so much easier, and have been used on many subsequent trips!

 One: Lightweight Stroller | Joovy Balloon | Remember that little Instagram chat about whether or not we should bring a travel stroller?
 Well, I am SO glad we did.
 Our trip certainly would not have gone as smoothly without it.
 Rather than buying a new stroller, we decided to bring our Joovy Balloon.
 It is fairly lightweight, folds up easily, the seat can recline flat for naps, and the sunshade is huge.
 We used it quite a bit on our trip.
 At the airport, it served as our luggage carrier (while Brody was in the LILLEbaby ).
 In Venice and Rome it went with us every time we left the apartment and in Sardinia, it helped us haul all of our beach gear down to the beach.
 Brody took numerous naps in the stroller, which allowed us to explore during nap time and after bedtime.
 I do have to say that the steering on the Joovy Balloon is not the best (especially for cobblestone streets).
 Joovy has since advised me that there is a complimentary wheel upgrade they are offering to help with the steering issue.
 Overall, it was 110% worth bringing abroad.